mauserrifle/resume/resume.md

     The project has some principles that I still stand behind this day:

     * The website is API-first.
-API-first forces making decoupled code.
+API-first forces decoupled code.

     * The website contains several layers of cache (fallbacks)
     1. Repository cache (PHP)